Tetralogy of Fallot (TOF)

 depend on how severe the condition is.

-All children with tetralogy of Fallot need to have surgery to fix it.
-Most children
+All children with TOF need to have surgery to fix it.
+Most children have it before

-have it before they turn 1 year old.
-It’s often done around 6 months of age.
-A team
+they turn 1 year old.
+It’s often done around age 6 months.
+A team of heart surgeons

-Fixing the heart defects will allow oxygen-poor blood to travel its normal route which
+Fixing the heart defects will allow oxygen-poor blood to travel its normal route.

-What are the complications of tetralogy of Fallot?
+What are possible complications of tetralogy of Fallot?

-This condition often doesn’t cause complications.
-If left untreated, it can cause
+If left untreated, it can cause these problems:

 Living with tetralogy of Fallot

 After surgery, your child may become tired easily and sleep more.
-Eventually, most children are
+Over time, most

-able to be active.
-Children’s activity levels, appetite, and growth become normal
+children are able to be active.
+Most children’s appetite and growth become normal

 soon after surgery.
-But, some children who had surgery for TOF can have problems learning
+Some children who had surgery for TOF can have problems learning

 or growing normally.